abdebek/MCPify/Sample/README.md

 - **OpenAPI Bridge:** Automatically converts Swagger/OpenAPI definitions (e.g., Petstore) into MCP Tools.
 - **Local Endpoint Bridge:** Automatically exposes your ASP.NET Core Minimal APIs as MCP Tools.
 - **Transport Agnostic:** Switch between Stdio and HTTP with a simple config change.
+- **Authentication (JWT Bearer)**: The sample includes a JWT Bearer authentication setup.
+  - A secure endpoint `/api/secure` is protected using `.RequireAuthorization()`.
+  - At startup, a demo JWT token is generated and printed to the console.
+  - **MCPify is configured to use this demo token** for all local endpoints by setting `options.LocalEndpoints.Authentication = new BearerAuthentication(demoToken);`.
+  - This means AI agents calling local tools will be automatically authenticated.

 ## Troubleshooting